ethereum/pm/All Core Devs Meetings/Meeting 42.md

         * C, Rust, AssemblyScript, one handwritten WAST
 * pyethapp
     * Martin: becoming officially deprecated very soon
+* Mist (Peter)
+    * Did a release a while ago, now connects to Infura at startup then switches over when done syncing

 ## Research update
 * Vitalik update
-    * [MISSED BEGINNING]
+    * Vlad, Nate, and Vitalik arguing about beacon fork choice rules
+    * Every random beacon scheme has its flaws
+        * Randao: more explotability
+        * Threshold VRFs: hard threshold online requirement
+        * VDF: have to worry about ASICs, high chance of being monopolized
+    * Can we make the beacon chain algo. more resistant to a higher level of manipulation of proposal selection
+    * Because attester sets very large, it's statistically infeasible to really manipulate even one attester set, but no. of proposers is 100 per epoch which is totally manipulable if you can perfectly manipulate randomness
+    * So can we modify the algo. to be more robust against proposers being really unreliable?
+    * Worst case imagine in one epoch only 1-2 proposers are honest
+    * We think we can but it requires some fork choice rule modifications
-    * Problem with old fork choice rule is that it was very proposer-centric
+    * Problem with old fork choice rule is that it was very proposer-centric in that it counted by heights
+    * Proposers have power to cause heights not to increment
-    * Could move partially to something like GHOST
+    * Could move partially to something GHOST-like
-    * If proposers stop showing up on Chain A, you have dangling attestations, can we make them keep contributing to the head fork?
+    * If proposers stop showing up on Chain A, you have dangling attestations, can we make them keep contributing to the head score?
     * Trying to see how that fits into the finality gadget, justification
     * Making progress but still things to think about
     * Exploring design space between FFG and CBC algorithms